 Dr. Diana Davis-Wilson, DBH, LBA, BCBA is a licensed Behavior Analyst, with several years of experience providing consultation and training to families, school districts, and organizational personnel nationwide.
 She holds a Bachelor’s degree in Speech and Hearing Science, a Master’s Degree in Special Education, and a Doctorate of Behavior Health with an emphasis on integrated health care management.
 For over 10 years Dr. Davis-Wilson served as the clinical director of an Arizona-based autism provider organization, overseeing applied behavior analysis programs for hundreds of children statewide.
 Through this work, Dr. Davis-Wilson created an extensive curriculum-based supervision program which included sustainable employment opportunities, staff training and professional development for hundreds of aspiring professionals and students.
 In addition to the experiences she gained as a clinical director, Dr. Davis-Wilson currently serves on several boards in Arizona, including the Association for Behavior Analysis (AzABA), the Arizona Health Care Cost Containment Autism Advisory Council, the Glendale Community College Behavior Health Sciences Occupational Advisory Board (BHS-OAB) and as a governor appointed board member with the Arizona Board of Psychologist Examiners.
 In addition to her local experiences, Dr. Diana Davis-Wilson serves as an adjunct faculty member for universities nationwide and serves as an advisory board member of the Behavioral Health Centers of Excellence (BHCOE).
 Dr. Davis-Wilson has a passion for working closely with other professional organizations, providing education, advocacy and public policy guidance on early access to care, best practice, and evidence-based treatment.
 Additionally, Dr. Davis-Wilson has a passion for providing law enforcement training in the areas of autism, developmental disabilities, crisis response and behavior analysis.

-Rebecca White, M.A., BCBA is a behavior analyst seeking licensure in the state of Arizona.
-Rebecca began working with children in the classroom setting while obtaining her undergraduate degree in Elementary Education at Western New Mexico University.
+Rebecca White, M.A., LBA, BCBA is a licensed behavior analyst who began working with children in the classroom setting while obtaining her undergraduate degree in Elementary Education at Western New Mexico University.
 During this time she was active in mentorship and leadership programs supporting upcoming Student Athletes as the President of The Student Athlete Counsel.
 Rebecca was introduced to the field of Applied Behavior Analysis (ABA) in California in 2011, starting her career off as a behavior technician working with individuals with a range of disabilities in the home and school setting.
 The meaningful change her clients and families experienced strengthened her passion for helping people and motivated her to continue her education and training.
 Rebecca expanded her experience obtaining her Masters of Arts in Psychology/ Counseling with an emphasis in Marriage and Family Therapy at National University.
 During this time she completed an internship providing group and individual counseling for substance abuse groups and individuals seeking reunification with their families.
 Highlighting the importance of behavior change, Rebecca continued to pursue the BCBA coursework at Florida Institute of Technology.
 Rebecca worked as a case supervisor, clinical supervisor, and staff trainer over a four year span.
 Coupling her background in Education, Psychology, and ABA she identified her passion in efficient and effective training, paired with strong mentorship.
 Rebecca is a member of the Arizona Association for Behavior Analysis (AzABA) and the Association of Professional Behavior Analysis (APBA).